 With planning and a little know-how, you can transition from exercise to play and look terrific doing so.

-Find lots more information about hygiene and working out on the next page.
+Find lots more information about hygiene and working out below.